khangha13/AppleMap.iDBv1/docs/past_problems_and_resolutions.md

 - For optional positional arguments, preserve empty slots (e.g., via sentinels or arrays) so later parameters don’t shift into the wrong position.

+### 5.16 TMPDIR cleanup handled by HPC (2025‑12‑03)

+**Symptom**

+- After a Beagle failure, the job attempted to remove its working directory (`/scratch/temp/...`) and logged `rm: cannot remove ...: Permission denied`.

+**Root cause**

+- The Step 1C job template registered a trap to `rm -rf "${WORK_TMPDIR}"` on EXIT.
+On this cluster, `TMPDIR` is managed by the scheduler, and the job lacked permission to delete the scheduler-provided path, producing noisy errors.

+**Fix**

+- Removed the cleanup trap; rely on HPC/TMPDIR policy for temporary directory lifecycle.

+**AI guidance**

+- When HPC provides `TMPDIR`, avoid adding traps that forcibly remove it; let the scheduler handle cleanup to prevent spurious permission errors.

+### 5.17 Malformed Step 1C VCFs (2025‑12‑04)

+**Symptom**

+- Beagle aborted with `VCF record format error` on `ChrXX_consolidated.vcf.gz` (insufficient columns/invalid records).
+Cleaning attempts downstream were brittle.

+**Fix**

+- Regenerate Step 1B outputs (Chr01–Chr17) and filter the Step 1C manifest to exclude Chr00.
+Added preflight validation (`bcftools view -Ov -o /dev/null`) on each VCF before Beagle to fail fast with a clear message.

+**AI guidance**

+- Do not hand-edit malformed consolidated VCFs; rerun Step 1B to produce clean inputs, exclude Chr00 from Step 1C, and keep a preflight validator before Beagle to catch corrupt files early.

 **AI guidance**

 - If you need the master to stay local (e.g., site disallows job-within-job), pass `--no-submit`/`--submit-self=false`.